Baddesinger5/Baddesinger5/README.md

 ### Hi there, I'm Vlad Yanukovich
 ### I`m Front-End Developer from Belarus

-- 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]!
+- 🔭 I`m trying to be better in front-end development.
-- 🌱 I’m currently learning everything 🤣
+- 🌱
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021/2022 Goals: find new job in front-end.
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ I want to share my Spotify playlist (I don`t know why I`m doing this).
+[Click here!][spotify]

 ---